 Click "Create and continue" to finish creating the view.

 Understanding and modifying the Gantt layout

-The Gantt view is structured with a list of items in the chart shown in a panel on the left hand side of the view, with a main panel sectioned off by days, weeks, and months.
+The Gantt view is structured with a list of items in the chart shown in a panel on the left-hand side of the view, with the main panel sectioned off by days, weeks, and months.
 The current day is highlighted in light blue, and weekends are highlighted with a darker grey color.